aRandomGithubUser/msgfilter/README.md

   }
 ```
 6. Run `cargo run` or `cargo build --release` to build for your operating system
-7. If you used cargo build, move the binary in `./target/release/msg-filter` into the root of the repo
+7. If you used cargo build, move the binary compiled in `./target/release/msg-filter` into the root of the repo
 8. Run the binary!